 When Herbert Hoover was president, he asked Rudy Vallee to sing at the White House.
 He was very impressed by the famous “megaphone crooner” and entertainer and at the end of his performance said, “You are great, Mr. Vallee.
 If you can sing a song that would make people feel good, forget their problems, and relieve their depression, I will give you a medal.”
 However, Vallee did not have a song that he could sing that would bring about those results.

 But there is One who can do that.
 David said, “I will sing to the Lord all my life; I will sing praises to my God as long as I live.
 May my meditation be pleasing to Him as I rejoice in the Lord.”

-The Hebrew word for meditate includes two words from the English language: one is “think” and the other suggests “speech” or “audible thinking.”
-If we put them together they can bring about amazing results!
+The Hebrew word for meditate includes two words from the English language: one is “think,” and the other suggests “speech” or “audible thinking,” or “thinking out loud.”
+If we put them together, they can bring about significant results!

-Prayer: Father, fill my mind with Your Word.
+Prayer: Father, as I read and focus on You, please fill my mind with Your Word.
 Let it speak to my heart and then may my heart speak to You!
 In Jesus’ Name, Amen.

-Scripture for Today: Psalm 104:33, 34 I will sing to the Lord all my life; I will sing praise to my God as long as I live.
-May my meditation be pleasing to him, as I rejoice in the Lord.
+Scripture For Today: I will sing to the Lord all my life; I will sing praises to my God as long as I live.
+May my meditation be pleasing to Him as I rejoice in the Lord.
+Psalm 104:33-34